UCSC-REAL/DS2/README.md

 ```
 cd LLM_scoring && bash labeling_datasets_api.sh
 ```
-For open-source models such as LLaMA and Mistral, one can submit the jobs via launcher to the cluster, i.e.,
+For open-source models such as LLaMA and Mistral, you can submit the jobs via launcher to the cluster, i.e.,
 ```
 cd LLM_scoring && launcher run job_labeling.yaml
 ```